Nursing in Australia: Victorian Post Basic Nursing Badges

+Other types of badges

-Males and General Nursing in Victoria
+Men and General Nursing in Victoria

-Males had been employed in nursing-type roles for many years in asylums, principally because of the view that it was unsuitable for women to be exposed to unsavoury behaviours that might occur in male psychiatric wards.
+Men had been employed in nursing-type roles for many years in asylums, principally because of the view that it was unsuitable for women to be exposed to unsavoury behaviours that might occur in male psychiatric wards.

-Soon after the outbreak of the Second World War the Nurses Board made a provision for the training of males in a three-year course, or one year in a training school followed by a further two years in an Army or Navy Hospital.
+Soon after the outbreak of the Second World War the Nurses Board made a provision for the training of men in a three-year course, or one year in a training school followed by a further two years in an Army or Navy Hospital.
 After the war, and in response to a severe shortage of nurses, servicemen who had worked in nursing type roles during the conflict were eligible for registration pending successful completion of the nursing registration examinations.

 The first ex-serviceman and indeed the first male to sit the Victorian final general nurses board examinations did so in 1946.
 Fairfield Infection Diseases Hospital decided to open its doors to train male nurses in 1946, partly in response to the critical shortage of registered nurses throughout the state.
-The Royal Melbourne Hospital noted in 1946 that the Royal Hobart Hospital had been training males in nursing for more than 10 years, moving with what can only be described as glacial haste accepted its first male trainee four years later in 1950.
+The Royal Melbourne Hospital noted in 1946 that the Royal Hobart Hospital had been training men in nursing for more than 10 years, moving with what can only be described as glacial haste accepted its first male trainee four years later in 1950.
 The medical superintendent noted that an advantage of having male nurses was that they would not be lost to the profession due to the "havoc" of marriage.
-The Austin Hospital had started employing males in nursing roles in the late 1930s, and it was reported that a male nurse with theatrical skills had produced an Ivor Novello play to raise funds for the hospital auxiliary in the late 1948.
+The Austin Hospital had started employing men in nursing roles in the late 1930s, and it was reported that a male nurse with theatrical skills had produced an Ivor Novello play to raise funds for the hospital auxiliary in the late 1948.

 Male nurses faced difficulties in gaining employment as general nurses for a number of reasons.
 Smaller hospitals would not consider them for employment claiming they were not as efficient or as sympathetic as female nurses, could only look after male patients, and were entitled to higher rates of pay than their female counterparts.
 The former matron of the Royal Melbourne Hospital Jane Bell opined that the most suitable employment for male nurses was in mental hospitals, and indeed this may explain the greater proportion of males to females in psychiatric hospitals prior to the 1980s.
 Mr A. Moran owned Olinda Private Hospital in Mildura in 1950, and was permitted to run the 12 bed hospital on condition that there was a double certificated sister employed at all times: men were forbidden to train as midwives.
 Edward Miller graduated from the St Vincent's Hospital School of Nursing in 1951.
-Two males graduated from the Repatriation General Hospital in March 1953, one of them, K. McMahon, topped the state examinations.
+Two men graduated from the Repatriation General Hospital in March 1953, one of them, K. McMahon, topped the state examinations.